Wednesday 29 April 2020

 How can Moon threaten Earth?
 The catapults are used to deliver cargo, but they also act as deadly weapons.

 One of the more interesting parts of the story is the sentient computer Mike, residing on the moon.
 One day he simply becomes aware and the main character, a troubleshooter called to fix the computer, is the only one who knows this.
 He gets to benefit from this greatly.
-In fact the computer is bit of a constantly presiding deus ex machina (literally) without which the revolution would have no chance at succeeding at all.
+In fact the computer is a constantly presiding deus ex machina (literally) without which the revolution would have no chance at succeeding at all.

 The role-playing game Paranoia is likely influenced a lot by this scenario.
 The game setting was a dystopian future with all-pervasive computer who is your friend.
 The players were "troubleshooters" much as Man is, and all belong to a secret society (e.g. the discussion on optimal "cell" structure of a conspiracy).